 - Whenever you get angry you're completely out of control

-- You become critical , defensive and blaming others often and it starts to affect you and people around you
+- You become critical , defensive and blaming others often and it starts to affect you and those around you

 - You just get angry suddenly and not sure what triggered it